-When the Measure button is pressed, it is highlighted in blue.
+- Pressing Zoom +/- will zoom accordingly.
+To reposition the image in the middle of the screen, simply swipe the screen until the image is positioned properly. - When the Measure button is pressed, it is highlighted in blue.
 During this time, you can touch the screen and drag your finger a certain distance to get a measurement value for that distance.
-The distance value is displayed in the bottom left corner in yellow of MapView (Figure 9-7).
+The distance value is displayed in the top right corner (Figure 9-3).
 Pressing the Measure button again exits from Measure mode and removes the yellow measured line and the measured value.

-Figure 9-7: Using the Measure tool to draw a line on the screen
+Figure 9-3: Using the Measure tool to draw a line on the screen